ResourcesLittle Tokyo Service Center’s Role in Catalyzing Community Ownership

 Topics Shared Ownership

-Ecosystem Stewards: Building the Infrastructure for Shared Ownership
+Ecosystem Stewardship: Building the Infrastructure for Shared Ownership

 This case study profiles Little Tokyo Service Center (LTSC), a longstanding leader in cultural preservation, anti-displacement, and community self-determination.
 Founded in 1980 by Japanese American community activists, LTSC shows how ecosystem stewards provide the relationships, expertise, and tools communities need to achieve lasting ownership.